 “Hunter x Hunter” is about a young boy, Gon Freecss, who wanted to achieve his dream of becoming a legendary Hunter like his father and thus worked very hard to pass the harsh Hunter examinations and to search for his missing father.
-The manga has been adapted into animation and became one of the best-selling manga series of “Shueisha”.
+The manga has been adapted into animation and became one of the best-selling manga series in “Shueisha.”

 21. Ultimate Muscle (60 million sold)

 “Ultimate Muscle” was published in “Weekly Shounen Jump” (Shueisha) magazine from issue no. 22 in 1979 to no.21 in 1987.
-The main character Kinnikuman (Kinniku Suguru) was a professional wrestling player and also kind of superman, being enthusiastic to protect the weak against evils by his super power and his signature weapon, boiled eggs to attack the enemy.
-The manga always impresses readers to praise the hero mission of Kinnikuman who loved to maintain the world peace and embrace the friendship with his companions in the story.
+The main character Kinnikuman (Kinniku Suguru), was a professional wrestling player and a kind of superman, enthusiastic about protecting the weak against evils with his superpower and his signature weapon, boiled eggs to attack the enemy.
+The manga always impresses readers by praising the hero mission of Kinnikuman, who loved to maintain world peace and embrace friendship with his companions in the story.

 22. Boys Over Flowers (60 million sold)

 “Boys Over Flowers” is both a comedy and love manga story cherished by both female and male readers.
 A poor girl, Tsukushi, studied in an elite school for children from wealthy families.
-She met coincidently with the school’s most influential elite “Flower Four” (F4) and was immensely bullied by them.
-Tsukushi was so brave to fight back F4 and later they all became good friends.
-One of the guy, Domyouji, even fell in love with Tsukushi.
+She met coincidently with the school’s most influential elite, “Flower Four” (F4), and was immensely bullied by them.
+However, Tsukushi was brave enough to fight back against F4; later, they all became good friends.
+One of the guys, Domyouji, even fell in love with Tsukushi.

 Boys Over Flowers was published in “Magaret” magazines of Shueisha until 2004 and gained much popularity nationwide and worldwide.
-The story has been widely adapted into animation, television drama, and movies.
+In addition, the story has been widely adapted into animation, television drama, and movies.

 23. Rurouni Kenshin / Samurai X (57 million sold)

 The debut of “Rurouni Kenshin” was in the “Weekly Shonen Jump” (Shueisha) magazines, from issue no.19 in 1994 to issue no. 43 in 1999, with a total of 255 episodes.
-The story background was based on the beginning period of Meiji era.
-Many plots involved genuine historic facts like the “Seikihotai Army”, “Shinsengumi Warriors” and “Assassination of Toshimichi Okubo” on 14 May 1878.
+The story’s background was based on the beginning period of Meiji era.
+Therefore, many plots involved actual historical facts like the “Seikihotai Army,” “Shinsengumi Warriors,” and “Assassination of Toshimichi Okubo” on 14 May 1878.

 24. H2 (55 million sold)

-“H2” was about a high school baseball story plus puppy love romance between two boys, Hiro Kunimi, Hideo Tachibana and their best female friend, Hikari Amamiya.
-The manga title “H2” means hero of the two baseball boys.
+“H2” was about a high school baseball story plus puppy love romance between two boys, Hiro Kunimi and Hideo Tachibana, and their best female friend, Hikari Amamiya.
+The manga title “H2” means the hero of the two baseball boys.
 It has been published as tankoubon (separate volume book) and adapted into popular animation and television drama.

 25. Bad Boys (55 million sold)

-“Bad Boys” was originally issued in “Young King” (Shonengahosha) magazine from 1988 to 1996.
+“Bad Boys” was initially issued in “Young King” (Shonengahosha) magazine from 1988 to 1996.
 For tankoubon edition, there are in total 22 volumes.
 The story was about a group of motorcycle gangs in Hiroshima during the late 1980s and their battle against another group of motorcycle gangs.
-The manga series were also followed by a sequel in the 1990s “Bad Boys Glare”, and other manga stories with similar background like “Megaminooni”, “Kippo” and “Bakuhyaku Familia”.
+A sequel also followed the manga series in the 1990s “Bad Boys Glare” and other manga stories with a similar background like “Megaminooni,” “Kippo,” and “Bakuhyaku Familia.”

 Don’t you know some of the best-selling comics?
 Every story is a classic and one-of-a-kind.
-No matter which category you love, a manga can magically bring readers into another amazing world by their incredible, amusing, exciting, horrific or romantic plots.
-Let’s keep our support and affection for these best works of comics!
+No matter which category you love, manga can magically bring readers into another fantastic world through its incredible, exciting, horrific, romantic plots.
+So let’s keep our support and affection for these best works of comics!